CristianSifuentes/C-sharp/README.md

           }
      ```
 - **Generic Attributes:** Support generic types in attributes.
+   * Allow attribute to take generic types, making them more flexible and reusable.
    * Enhance the flexibility of attributes, allowing them to adapt to different types dynamically.
      ```csharp
           public class MyAttribute<T> : Attribute { }